lebao3105/WhatsAppX/README.md

 This project is currently in beta.
 Please report bugs in bag-xml’s Discord server -> `#whatsapp`.
 When reporting bugs, please give **as much detail as you can.** Simply writing “my app crashes” or “chats don’t pop up” won’t help me much in diagnosing the issue.

+## Compilation for Windows
+- use the **npm install** -g pkg command
+- run **build.bat**
+- download the compiled ffmpeg
+- create an ffmpeg folder in the folder with the compiled NodeJS code (app.exe) and transfer the previously downloaded exe with its dependencies to it

 ## Special thanks to..
 - **Gian Luca Russo**: the original developer of this project